Gino Case

 seminarians and the formation of priests before ordination.
 To this day there are at least two priests

-from Gino's order and eight nuns living in Fatima and another group in Canada.
+from Gino's order and eight nuns living in Fatima and another group in

-have a good relationship with them until I gave one of them the report I did on
+them until I gave one of them the report I did on Gino in 1988.
+They have not talked with my since.
+Here in

 Ratzinger Re-opens the Case

-Five years later,
+Five years later, however, in 1997, the

-however, in 1997, the Congregation for the Doctrine of the Faith opened another
+Congregation for the Doctrine of the Faith opened another investigation on him.

-investigation on him.
-The case was concluded on May 10, 2002, with a decree
+The case was concluded on May 10, 2002, with a decree signed by Ratzinger and by the secretary of the dicastery

-Bertone, who today is the cardinal archbishop of Genoa.
+who today is the cardinal archbishop of

 The sentence takes into consideration the fact that the accusations were made

 past the statute of limitations, so it neither condemns nor punishes Fr.
-Gino
+Gino Burresi.
+But the 20-page report accompanying the decree –

-possession of the "National Catholic Reporter" – contains passages
+which is also in the possession of the "National Catholic Reporter" –

-of the Supreme Tribunal of the Apostolic Segnatura.
+Supreme Tribunal of the Apostolic Segnatura.

 The report lists the accusations against the